databendlabs/databend/website/blog/2023-04-08-databend-weekly-88.md

 ### AskBend - SQL-based Knowledge Base Search and Completion

-Are you tired of searching through endless documentation to find the information you need?
-Look no further than AskBend!
 AskBend is a Rust project that utilizes the power of Databend and OpenAI to create a SQL-based knowledge base from Markdown files.

 With AskBend, you can easily search and retrieve the most relevant information to your queries using SQL.
 The project automatically generates document embeddings from the content, enabling users to quickly find the information they need.